Wednesday, 22 October 2025

 36. How many conspirators stab Caesar?

-37. What is Caesar compared to by Metellus Cimber’s flattery?
+37. What is Caesar compared to in Metellus Cimber’s flattery?

 38. What does Caesar mean by “Wilt thou lift up Olympus?”